viant3/Bamazon/README.md

        node bamazon.js

 This will display items available for sale from the bamazon MySQL databse and a command line prompt asking the user to enter the item number of the product to be purchased.
-Followed by a request for the number of items the user wishes to purchase.
+A second command line prompt asks the user to enter the quantity of the item they wish to purchase.

 ![products from db](/images/1.JPG)